The Hitch

 - Turn Test — Is there a moment where what the reader thought the story was about shifts?

-- Bet Test — Does it end with a falsifiable prediction and a check date?
+- Bet Test — Does it end with falsifiable predictions and check dates?

 - So What Test — Would the reader text this to someone?